Due Dates and Review Schedule

 ITCR Steering Committee Composition

 The ITCR Steering Committee (SC) is established for the purpose of reviewing the collaborative set-aside proposals.
 The SC will be comprised of six ITCR PIs and the NCI Coordinator, for a total of seven members.
 The ITCR PI members are selected by NCI and serve a 1-year term, with half the committee turning over every six months.
-The selection of committee members will be based on a diverse representation of scientific expertise, seniority, and gender.
-The Chair of the SC, who will not be NCI staff, will rotate every meeting.
-An NCI Staff Member will serve as the Executive Secretary of the SC and will manage the operations of the committee.
+The selection of committee members will be based on a diverse representation of scientific expertise and academic rank.
+The Chair of the SC will rotate every meeting.
+NCI Staff will manage the operations of the committee.

 ITCR Steering Committee Meeting Schedule and Quorum